Lately, our focus has been on the benefits of oils.

 Edible benefits: The oil performs well when roasting or frying, but its mild taste means it is just as good in baking or salads.

-These oils are all wonderful examples of healthy super foods that are great for our skin.
+These oils are all wonderful examples of healthy superfoods that are great for your skin, that are sourced directly from nature.